National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Scientific controversy or great interest among health professionals

-The timing for undertaking an assessment may be sensitive to the availability of evidence.
-For example, the results of a recently completed RCT or meta-analysis may challenge standard practice, and prompt an HTA to consolidate these results with other available evidence for informing clinical or payment decisions.
+The timing for undertaking an assessment may depend on the availability of evidence.
+For example, the results of a recently completed major RCT or meta-analysis may challenge current practice, and prompt an HTA to consolidate these results with other available evidence for informing clinical or payment decisions.
 Or, an assessment may be delayed pending the results of an ongoing study that has the potential to shift the weight of the body of evidence on that topic.